 By re-thinking how inventories are organized in the Oracle applications it is now possible to “see” products in any De-Sta-Co division from a single point of order entry.
 What this means is now, from a customer or a distributor perspective, they need only place a single order at any of De-Sta-co’s locations that accept orders and be able to get a quick answer to availability and delivery dates.
 Within the company, this visibility and automation will eliminate a ton of non-value-add work (sounds Lean, huh?) transferring information and worrying about the internal (and non-value adding) transactions.

 For those who are wondering if this story is an isolated case study, I would like to assure you many others are on the quest – and successful.
 One of my clients is a mid-sized ERP solutions provider that provides applications to support a Lean thinking approach.
 One of their clients, Stanley Aviation, has reported some outstanding Lean impacts with their ERP applications.
 Some of these include the following in a presentation made at their user’s group meeting last year:

 Their future strategy includes these measures:

-Clearly Stanley has the wherewithal and the need to expand the application of their “Lean ERP” system far beyond what I shared with you in the earlier story about De-Sta-Co.
-The reason I shared the Stanley list at the end of article is to drive home a point: you must make your own decisions on how to leverage your ERP systems with your implementation of Lean.
+Clearly, Stanley has the wherewithal and the need to expand the application of their “Lean ERP” system far beyond what I shared with you in the earlier story about De-Sta-Co.
+The reason I shared the Stanley list at the end of an article is to drive home a point: you must make your own decisions on how to leverage your ERP systems with your implementation of Lean.
 The possibilities are limitless.
 The real trick is to focus on what you can do and commit to continuous improvement and integration where it makes sense going forward.
 By making sense, I mean eliminating wastes that our customers care about – doing things faster, more accurately and at a competitive cost.